 Then follow the instructionsto deploy the application on GlassFish and Derby.

-For those of you who would like to have the UML diagrams of the application, you can download the application project(.vpp file).and visualize the
+For those of you who would like to have the UML diagrams of the application, you can download the Community edition of Visual Paradigm and visualize the application project(.vpp file).

 Software used to develop

-Personally I’ve usedto develop the code that goes with the book.
+Personally I’ve used Intellij Ideato develop the code that goes with the book.
 I’ve been using it for a long time at work.
 I’ve asked the guys of JetBrain if they would give me license for free so I could use this great IDE for my book.
 They accepted.
 I would like to thank them and tell them how good their tool is.